closecrowd/apyshell/README.md

 - queueext - A utility extension providing thread-safe queues (FIFO and LIFO)

+- flagext - Provides a semaphore-like facility to signal and synchronize threads.

 - fileext - Simple path-restricted text file operations

 - utilext - A utility extension with several useful functions